gorodnichy/noel/README.md

-# Bilingual Christmas songs lyrics, translations and chord
+# Bilingual Christmas songs lyrics, translations and chords

 /docs:
 Source single-page hmtl for Interactive menu-enabled version of this song collection